 “Asian countries are all looking to [TPP] as a symbol of whether the U.S. is committed to the East Asia region.
 If it fails, it will be seen as a significant U.S. retreat from engagement with Asia.” – Edward Alden, Council on Foreign Relations

 Ultimately, according to Bergsten, when it comes to trade deals, “the overriding goal is foreign policy and national security.
 That’s been the case in all previous U.S. trade agreements.”
-The Kennedy Round of negotiations in the 1960s, he says, was primarily oriented towards strengthening the Atlantic alliance, while a major goal of NAFTA was to promote a more successful Mexican economy and avoid instability on the United States’ southern border.
+A major goal of NAFTA, for instance, was to promote a more successful Mexican economy and avoid instability on the United States’ southern border.
 “If the past is prologue, [national security] is what will eventually persuade Congress,” he says.